- ILI and Viral Surveillance

-National and Regional Outpatient Illness and Viral Surveillance
+National, Regional, and State Level Outpatient Illness and Viral Surveillance

 This application showcases two of CDC's influenza surveillance systems, the WHO/NREVSS Collaborating Labs and the US Outpatient Influenza-like Illness Surveillance Network (ILINet).
-Users are able to view both influenza laboratory data and medically attended visits for influenza-like illness (ILI) side by side for the influenza season and region of interest.
+Users are able to view both influenza laboratory data and medically attended visits for influenza-like illness (ILI) side by side for the influenza season and geography (national, regional, or select states) of interest.

 Age Group Distribution of Influenza Positive Tests Reported by Public Health Laboratories